 FAQs

-What is the main difference between a metal and wood sofa frame?
+1. What is the best material for a sofa frame?

-Is a metal sofa frame better than a wood sofa frame?
+8. Is a metal sofa better than a wooden sofa?

-How can I check if a sofa frame is thigh-quality before buying?
+10. How can I check if a sofa frame is high-quality before buying?